aliasproject/servermetrics/README.md

 - Container stats require the Docker daemon to be running
 - The package uses direct system calls and file reads for efficiency
 - CPU percentages are calculated based on time spent in different CPU states

-## License

-This project is open source.
-Please check the repository for license information.